 CASS means the requirements relating to holding client assets and client money published by the FCA as part of the FCA Handbook, as amended or replaced from time to time.

-CCP has the meaning set out in the FCA Glossary.
+CCP as defined in the FCA Glossary.

 Class (or Classes) means (according to the context) all of the Units or a particular class (or classes) of Unit.